-- Dab some paper towels with a little vegetable oil (about a teaspoon or so) and rub it all over the inside of your wok to grease.Note: If you don't have a wok, you can use a large frying pan.
+- Dab some paper towels with a little vegetable oil (about 1 teaspoon) and rub it all over the inside of your wok to grease.Note: If you don't have a wok, you can use a large frying pan.

 - Heat wok over medium heat.
 Add the sausage and cook, stirring often, until cooked through, about 8 to 10 minutes.
 Transfer the sausage to a paper towel-lined plate and drain excess grease from the wok.
 I like to also wipe out the wok to remove any crispy sausage bits before cooking the veggies.